 The AT-LP120XUSB is incredibly adjustable, sporting pitch control, speed settings for 33's, 45's, and 78's, and an automatic speed change function that detects what type of record you're using and adjusts speed accordingly.
 All of this adjustability is controlled with a clear and intuitive interface.
 It does not have automatic cueing, but its tonearm has a cue lever that lowers the needle down slowly, so you don't have to do it by hand.
 On top of all this the AT-LP120XUSB offers digital conversion.
 This process is somewhat time-consuming but a nice option to have in case you come across a rare record that you want to digitize.

 The only way you could improve upon the AT-LP120XUSB's user-friendliness is to add an automatic tonearm, so you could push a button and have the tonearm move into place and lower the needle automatically.
 This is a great feature for new vinyl enthusiasts.
 However, its cue lever makes cueing fairly easy, even if it's not fully automated.
 You just have to swing the tonearm into place and then pull the cue lever as opposed to having a motor swing the cue lever around.

 The AT-LP120XUSB was an average performer in our vibration resistance testing with a score of 6 out of 10.

 This score puts it even with the Pro-Ject Debut Carbon, the other model that led our sound quality testing.
 It was fairly easy to get the AT-LP120XUSB to skip when bumping into the table it was placed on.
 However, it stood up to most stomping and dancing in its general vicinity.
 The only model that could really pass the bumping the table test was the Fluance RT81.
 It still skipped with a strong bump, but was able to play through most moderate bumps.

 The Audio-Technica AT-LP120XUSB offers high-quality sound at a mid-range price.
-It's a great value for anyone looking for great sound from their turntable.
+It's a great value for anyone looking for great sound from a top-tier turntable.

 The Audio-Technica AT-LP120XUSB's combination of great sound and a reasonable price in an easy to use package make it the perfect first turntable for just about anyone.